By: Jonathan Waldern, Ph.D, Founder and CEO

-Today, I am very pleased to announce that Continental AG, one of the world’s top five automotive suppliers, is investing in DigiLens to join forces to develop a DigiLens waveguide based Head Up-Display, with a very large windscreen image required for “Augmented Reality”.
+Today, I am very pleased to announce that Continental AG, one of the world’s top five automotive suppliers, is investing in DigiLens to join forces to develop a DigiLens waveguide based Head-Up Display (HUD), with a very large windscreen image required for augmented reality.

-More importantly, though, we are thrilled that a major player such as Continental is extremely serious about leveraging our AR technology for a very worthy goal: safer driving.
+More importantly we are thrilled that a major player like Continental is extremely serious about leveraging our AR technology for a very worthy goal: safer driving.

-But these efforts have been hampered by the complexity of Head-Up Display (HUD) technology, which involves elaborate arrays of lenses and mirrors working together to project data and road images on glass just a few meters from the driver.
+But these efforts have been hampered by the complexity of HUD technology because it involves elaborate arrays of lenses and mirrors working together to project data and road images on glass just a few meters from the driver.
 To date, these systems have been limited by small image sizes and bulky projector boxes that made them unviable for use in most cars.

 DigiLens is changing all of that.
-The company’s Waveguide technology utilizes integrated diffractive optics that allows us to eliminate the need for oversized lenses and mirrors.
-We literally print them in a thin waveguide plate.
-Display sizes are significantly increased so drivers can, for the first time, be able to overlay and “Augment”the out of the car view with important information, especially as it relates to surrounding awareness.
-Also, as the size of the projector box is now significantly reduced, the DigiLens based HUD can now fit neatly beneath the dashboards of many cars – all cars one day.
+The company’s waveguide technology utilizes integrated diffractive optics that allows us to eliminate the need for oversized lenses and mirrors.
+Display sizes are significantly increased so drivers can see the augmented overlay at eye-level with important information, especially as it relates to the car’s surroundings.
+Also the size of the projector box is significantly reduced, and the DigiLens HUD can now fit neatly beneath the dashboards of many cars—and hopefully all cars, one day.

 Continental already supplies HUDs for several automakers, including BMW, Renault and Mercedes, and they too are openly developing newer systems built around AR.
 By combining our expertise and technology we should provide a formidable partnership for car makers.